winbo-yml-exe/android-shell-hook/README.md

 # Please read README before using!

 Android shell hook is a tool to get access to any Android phone's terminal during boot.
 This can sometimes open a root shell if your phone meets the requirements.
+Only supports Windows as of now.

 ## This tool needs to be ran during the phone's second part of bootup!
 Below i explain so everyone understands when.